How much should you Power Clean?

 Now that you have learned that the Power Clean is one of the best exercises you can do, the next question you ask is ‘How much should you Power Clean?’

 This article and video discusses a few of the recurring questions regarding the use of the Power Clean.

 The Power Clean is one of the exercises of our choice to develop Strength and/or Power in our athletes.

 How much should I Power Clean

-Once the athletes have learned to dominate the Power Clean technique, the Power Clean allows to use high loads in combination with applying high speed to the bar.
+The Power Clean allows using high loads in combination with applying high speed to the bar.

 How much should I Power Clean is a question, I get asked often, after asking a few more questions, I usually find out, that ‘How much’ means different things to different people and is discussed below.

 How often should I do Power Cleans a week?